 During the 2008 great recession, it became apparent to many small businesses and nonprofits that the commercial banking system was not designed to work with companies with yearly revenue under $10 million.
 Yes, the SBA loan program was created to help small businesses, but in reality, the SBA loan program still had certain restrictions.
 So, nonprofit business owners were left with the challenge of how to get funds for a nonprofit organization.

 Lenders that catered to funding specific industries started to replace commercial banks.
-One such company was Financing Solutions which carved out a niche in providing Nonprofits with a Line of Credit.
+One such company was Financing Solutions,a leading provider of business loans for nonprofits in the form of a 501c3/not-for-profit line of credit, which carved out a niche in providing Nonprofits with a Line of Credit.
 Financing Solutions is now the leading provider of lines of credit to smaller nonprofits throughout the United States which is helping to fund nonprofits qwhen cash flow is termporarily down.

 A nonprofit line of credit is a type of loan for nonprofits—a predetermined amount of money a nonprofit organization can access when needed.
 It is an affordable cash backup plan that helps nonprofits when cash flow is down or expenses are up.
 In many cases, the nonprofit line of credit is mainly used by nonprofits for essential expenses that must be paid on time, such as payroll, rent, etc. A dip in cash flow at a nonprofit is often only temporary due to a delayed reimbursement or a seasonal slowdown at certain times of the year.